 ARE WE BARKING MAD?

-Just after breakfast we booked a slot at 13.30 to go on a 2 hour Bearhill Husky tour, we’re beginning to think it’s a ‘barking mad’ idea as it’s so cold outside at -22oC, and we’ve been informed that the temperature is still dropping.
-We chatted with a family who took the 2 hour husky ride and they said it wasn’t enjoyable as it was so bitterly cold, the wind-chill made it feel even colder!
+Just after breakfast at Santa Claus Holiday Village, we booked a slot at 13.30 to go on a 2 hour Bearhill Husky tour.
+We’re beginning to think it’s a ‘barking mad’ idea as it’s so cold outside, -22°C and we’ve been informed that the temperature is still dropping!
+We got chatting with a family who took the 2 hour husky ride and they said it wasn’t enjoyable as it was so bitterly cold, the wind-chill made it feel even colder!
 The family had a son who was the same age as Matilda, just two years old and he cried for the whole 2 hour trip.
 What to do?
-We chatted with the guide and in the end opted for a 30 minute sled ride with the huskies.
+After a quick chat with the guide, our 2 hour trip was reduced to a 30 minute sled ride with the huskies.

 WHAT TO DO NEXT

 As we had cut the Husky sled ride down from 2 hours to just 30 minutes, we now had a little time spare.
-Although we are all quite cold, except our hands as the HotHands are still working well, we know that know we don’t have much longer until we have to leave Santa Claus Holiday Village and catch the overnight Santa Claus Express train to Helsinki.
-We decide to do one more activity…snowmobiling.
-On our way over, Matilda falls sound asleep in the sledge so we drag her along behind us, much to the amusement of passers by.
+Although we are all quite cold, except our hands as the HotHands are still working well, we know we don’t have much longer until we have to leave Santa Claus Holiday Village and catch the overnight Santa Claus Express train to Helsinki.
+Surely we can squeeze in one more activity…snowmobiling.
+Matilda is beat and falls asleep in the sledge.
+Passers by are amused to see us dragging along a sleeping child in a sled.

 YOU’RE ONLY AS FAST AS YOUR FEARS